-- 6.1 Subsequent to securing the scene and before initiating definitive technical operations, an Incident briefing shall be conducted including all responders present. - 6.2 The Incident Briefing shall include at minimum: - 6.2.1 The Incident Safety Plan, including identifying the Incident Safety Officer - 6.2.2 Identified hazards and risks (compliance with NRS 41.519) - 6.2.3 The Incident Action Plan (IAP) - 6.2.4 Functional assignments and designation of Functional Unit Leads - 6.2.5 Success measurements, including benchmarks warranting a change in the IAP - 6.2.6

-- 6.3 All members present shall indicate that they understand the IAP and are capable of Safely and effectively carrying out their assignments - 6.4 All material changes to the IAP shall be conveyed to all responders before changes take place.
+- 6.1 Subsequent to securing the scene and before initiating definitive technical operations, an Incident briefing shall be conducted including all responders present. - 6.2 The Incident Briefing shall include at minimum: - 6.2.1 The Incident Safety Plan, including identifying the Incident Safety Officer - 6.2.2 Identified hazards and risks (compliance with NRS 41.519) - 6.2.3 The Incident Action Plan (IAP) - 6.2.4 Functional assignments and designation of Functional Unit Leads - 6.2.5 Success measurements, including benchmarks warranting a change in the IAP - 6.3 All members present shall indicate that they understand the IAP and are capable of Safely and effectively carrying out their assignments - 6.4 All material changes to the IAP shall be conveyed to all responders before changes take place.

-7, General Safety Orders:
+7 General Safety Orders:

-- 7.1 Personnel shall not engage in swift water operations, but delegate to a qualified team. - 7.2 All personnel working in or near the water line shall wear approved Personal Flotation Devices (PFDs) and helmets appropriate for working in non-swift water. - 7.3 Personnel operating in water shall wear safety vests with tag lines. - 7.4 Water Rescue Throw Bags shall be deployed for immediate use in the event a responder without a tag line gets into trouble while in the water. - 7.5 All ropes used in water rescue operations shall be polypropylene (floating rope.) - 7.6 For horses in water, a Becker Water Rescue Harness shall be utilized whenever practicable.
+- 7.1 Personnel shall not engage in swift water operations, but delegate to a qualified team. - 7.2 All personnel working in or near the water line shall wear approved Personal Flotation Devices (PFDs) and helmets appropriate for working in non-swift water. - 7.3 Personnel operating in water shall wear safety vests with tag lines. - 7.4 Water Rescue Throw Bags shall be deployed for immediate use in the event a responder without a tag line gets into trouble while in the water. - 7.5 All ropes used in water rescue operations shall be polystyrene (floating rope.) - 7.6 For horses in water, a Becker Water Rescue Harness shall be utilized whenever practicable. - 7.7 Provisions shall be made for rehab for responders exposed to water and excessive cold.

-8. Critical Response Practices:
+8 Critical Response Practices:

-- 8.1The animal shall be protected from drowning when applicable. - 8.2 Recovery straps shall be of the widest material practical for incident circumstances. - 8.3 Responders must consider that an animal may flail about and try to self-extricate when approached or during the hauling process. - 8.4 Exhausted animals should be "beached" onto a Rescue Glide for relocation whenever practical.
+- 8.1 The animal shall be protected from drowning when applicable. - 8.2 Animals should be haltered and led out when practicable, or driven toward the nearest high ground if necessary. - 8.3 Water troughs can be emptied and used as "boats" to evacuate smaller animals. - 8.4 Responders must consider that an animal may flail about and try to self-extricate when approached or during the evacuation process.